IGS/Chiron/docs/HMP_data_exercise.md

 ### <a name="download_profiles"></a>1.1.
 Download Qiime and MetaPhlAn community profiles
-In the data_exercise directory you will find a manifest file which has the information that the GDC Client needs to download the precomputed community profiles.
+In the data_exercise directory you will find a manifest file which has the information that the <em>hmp_client</em> needs to download the precomputed community profiles.
 Copy the manifest file to the local working directory and run the following command to download the profiles:

 ```
 mkdir /output/ex1